 Niel Gow (1727 - 1807)

-Niel was essentially a self-taught musician, though at the age of thirteen he did receive some instruction, from John Cameron of Gratully.
+Niel was essentially a self-taught musician, though at the age of thirteen he did receive some instruction, from John Cameron of Grandtully.
 He undoubtedly had a flair for fiddling and was an admired and respected exponent of the art by the time he was twenty.
 Having forsaken the trade of plaid weaving for a career as a musician, Niel Gow travelled extensively throughout Scotland , performing in most major towns and cities at parties and balls in the grand homes of the wealthy.
 Such was his reputation, he was always in great demand, and nowhere more so than on his home ground, where he would regularly be called upon to perform at Dunkeld House and at Blair Castle for the Duke and Duchess of Atholl (by whom he was paid an annuity of five pounds).

 Niel Gow frequently performed solo or with Donald, his brother, on 'cello.
-When occasion demanded, the band would also have included perhaps one or more of his sons, together with Samson Duncan of Kinclaven on fiddle.
+When occasion demanded the band would have also included perhaps one or more of his sons, together with Samson Duncan of Kinclaven on fiddle.
 The line-up may have been further augmented by piano, but this would have depended very much on where the band was playing.

 Tunes were, then as now, often conveyed aurally, from player to player, changing and evolving in the process.
 The origins of many have become obscured by the passage of time, the identity of their composers lost forever.
 Fortunately, many tunes are preserved on manuscript in collections such as the Athole Collection and those published by Nathaniel Gow in Edinburgh.